 1. See your veterinarian

-If possible do this two to three months before your new arrival.
+If possible schedule an appointment with your veterinarian two to three months before your new arrival.
 Consider the following:

 - Physical examination – This may uncover problems you don’t see like dental disease or painful areas of your pet’s body.

 - Dental cleaning with full mouth x-rays – Most dogs and cats should have this done on a regular basis.
 For some this is every 6 months and for others in may be every 2 years.

 - Bloodwork – Don’t skip this part!
 If your pet is over 7 years old, this should be done yearly at the minimum.

 - Medications – Order a long-term supply of medications if possible.
 Also, ask your veterinarian if they use an online pharmacy.
 This way medications can be delivered to your door.